top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

     duckiebot: $ rosservice call /${VEHICLE_NAME}/inverse_kinematics_node/set_gain -- 1.1

-The parameters of the Duckiebot are saved in the duckietown/config/baseline/calibration/kinematics/{VEHICLE_NAME}.yaml file.
+The parameters of the Duckiebot are saved in the file

+    duckietown/config/baseline/calibration/kinematics/{VEHICLE_NAME}.yaml

 ### Opportunity {#sysid-final-opportunity}